TobiasPSP/doneland_sources/Tools/Software/EspHome/Provision New ESP/README.md

 #### IMPORTANT: Breaking Change
-Previously, *OTA* was defined in this way:
+Previously, *OTA* was defined this way:

 ````
 ota:
   password: "..."
 ````

-Starting with *ESPHome 2024.6.0*, this entry now must look like this:
+Starting with *ESPHome 2024.6.0*, this entry now must look like so:

 ````
 ota: